lstrojny/functional-php/README.md

 include 'path/to/functional-php/src/Functional/_import.php';
 ```

-Everytime you want to use Functional PHP and not reference the fully qualified name, add `use Functional;` on top of
+Everytime you want to work with Functional PHP and not reference the fully qualified name, add `use Functional as F;` on top of
 your PHP file.